How to get touch with us over the festive period

 Residential property contracts are governed by the Law Society’s standard conditions of sale.
 The standard conditions contain provisions addressing a situation where either party fails to complete on the agreed completion date.

-During lockdown the Government suggested the parties seek to agree a delay but did not offer any ‘get out’ in its guidance that would support a claim by either party, even if, for example, the seller or a member of its family in occupation had Covid at that point of completion.
+During the lockdown, the Government suggested the parties seek to agree on a delay but did not offer any ‘get out’ in its guidance that would support a claim by either party, even if, for example, the seller or a member of its family in occupation had Covid at that point of completion.

 Find out more